 Look at chapter 14 verse 8.
 “If the Lord is pleased with us, He will lead us into that land, a land flowing with milk and honey and will give it to us.”
 God is going to give it to us.
 If God is pleased with you, He will give it to you.
-A superintendent went for a visit to Minsk and there he was encouraged to go to Ukraine.
-They told him, “Yes, we have a nice group of students here, a nice stationary program and we are using the CBLT materials, but you know what?
+A provincial church superintendent went for a visit to a distant city and there he was encouraged to go to Ukraine.
+They told him, “Yes, we have a nice group of students here, a nice stationary program and we are using the course leadership materials, but you know what?
 You need to go to Ukraine.
-In Ukraine CBLT is using a better method and it’s much bigger.
+In Ukraine New Life for Churches is using a better method and it’s much bigger.
 You need to go and talk with the brothers over there.”
-This pastor, oh, alleluia, went home and told our CBLT man, “Now we understand it better, please come!”
+This pastor, oh, alleluia, went home and told our course coach brother , “Now we understand it better, please come!”
 Then we could go into that new region and begin to minister there.
 God opened the door and gave it to us.
 God was pleased with us and He gave it to us.

 9. SWALLOW UP THE OBSTACLES